christinespades/ildzium-engine/README.md

   - Rewrite shaders to WGSL
   - Bridge C to browser: Emscripten for compilation and JS interop?

-## License & Usage
-Copyright © 2024-2026 Christine Spades.
-All rights reserved.

-This repository is proprietary software.
-Unauthorized copying, modification, redistribution, hosting, or commercial use is strictly prohibited.

-No license is granted except by explicit written permission from the author.

-## Roadmap/TODO (very messy)
+## Roadmap/TODO (very messy; unreadable)
-in model system when mesh ends with opt etc
-SKY
-camera 3d shader thing raymarch? reponse to cam movement sun/moon disc, horizon glow, or more advanced scattering (optimize skybox, star cubemaps, precomputed noise, etc more diagnostics and timestamps in general, render graph stuff add settings for adjusting max range of sky params adjust clamps of params, faster and more exponential acceleration when tuning params
+camera 3d shader thing raymarch? reponse to movement, illusion of clouds sun/moon disc, horizon glow, or more advanced scattering optimize skybox, star cubemaps, precomputed noise, etc more diagnostics and timestamps in general, render graph stuff add settings for adjusting max range of sky params adjust clamps of params, faster and more exponential acceleration when tuning params